 Initiating and Completing an Independent Study

 Note: students do not need to pre-register for an independent study

-1. The student should get in touch with the faculty member with whom she wishes to work.
-She needs to secure his or her permission to work with her.
-Note that there is some demand for faculty supervision of independent work, so the earlier she starts the process, the more likely she is to be accepted for the following semester.
+1. Students should obtain permission from the faculty member with whom they wish to work.
+Because there is some demand for faculty supervision of independent work, students are more likely to be accepted if they start the process early.

-2. The student should submit a one-page statement of interest (300 words) to her independent study adviser in the last week of classes THE SEMESTER BEFORE she wishes to pursue an independent study.
-The deadline is always the Monday of the last week of classes each semester.
+2. Students should submit a one-page statement of interest (300 words) to their independent study advisor in the last week of classes the semester before they intend to start an independent study.
+The deadline is the Monday of the last week of classes each semester.
 The statement should include:

 - a tentative/working title;

 - a description of the research problem or research program;